DavideBrex/SpikeFlow/README.md

 ```

 > **_⚠️ NOTE:_**  For a fast installation of the workflow, it is recommended to use **Singularity** (compatible with version 3.9.5).
-This bypasses the need for *Conda* to set up required environments, as these are already present within the container that will be pulled from [dockerhub](https://hub.docker.com/repository/docker/davidebrex/spikeflow/general) with the use of the ```--use-singularity``` flag .To install singularity check out [this website](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).
+This bypasses the need for *Conda* to set up required environments, as these are already present within the container that will be pulled from [dockerhub](https://hub.docker.com/repository/docker/davidebrex/spikeflow/general) with the use of the ```--use-singularity``` flag .To install singularity check [its website](https://docs.sylabs.io/guides/3.0/user-guide/installation.html).

 ### Step 2 - Download SpikeFlow